 McGlennons Solicitors -Terms of Business

-These terms set out information that is given at the outset of a retainer and are in compliance with Chapter 1 of the Solicitors’ Code of Conduct 2011.
+These terms set out information that has to be given at the outset of a retainer and are in compliance with Rules 2.02 2.03 and 2.05 of the Solicitors’ Code of Conduct 2007.
+The terms have been revised in line with a Law Society Practice Note dated 16 September 2010.

-In our initial letter or email to you we will set out:
+These terms of business form a binding contract between you and McGlennons.
+In our accompanying letter or email we will set out:

-- What steps we intend to take next
+- What are the next steps we intend to take.

 The Principal of the firm is William Essex.
 His hourly rate is £240.
-William deals mainly with estate administration, wills preparation and conveyancing, in particular lease extensions and freehold reversion purchase.
+William deals with probate and estate administration, Wills preparation, Lasting Powers of Attorney and conveyancing, lease extensions and freehold reversion purchase.

 Our aim is that our staff meet certain standards in relation to client care.
 We promise: